waleyinka/cowjacket_dbt/README.md

 ## Project Overview

-This repository contains a full dbt Cloud analytics implementation for CowJacket, built on Snowflake, with a strong emphasis on correctness, clarity, and long-term maintainability.
+This repository contains a full **dbt Cloud analytics implementation for CowJacket**, built on **Snowflake**, with a strong emphasis on correctness, clarity, and long-term maintainability.

 The goal of the project is not just to transform data, but to demonstrate how to design an analytics system that: